wanjiban/mikropkl/README.md

 * UTM also support sending serial to a [/dev/stty port](https://docs.getutm.app/advanced/serial/).
 This means you can use CLI tools like `screen` or `cu` to access the terminal - instead of a UI window.
 Classic UNIX tools like `expect` can also be used, which allows TCL-based automation of terminals via serial too.
   > RouterOS CHR will only use the first serial port as a login console.
 By default, that is a UI Window with ANSI support.
 Other added serial ports are left unassigned.
 To use additional serial ports for console access (_i.e._ login and CLI commands), use `/system/console/add`.
 The previous test project [tikoci/chr-utm](https://github.com/tikoci/chr-utm/blob/main/README.md) has more information on UTM Serial usage with RouterOS, including an example `expect` script for setup.

 Each virtual machine may have its own automation APIs.
 Please refer to a guest machine's own documentation for details on their APIs.
-For example,  RouterOS supports many API like [REST API](https://help.mikrotik.com/docs/spaces/ROS/pages/47579162/REST+API), native TCP [API](https://help.mikrotik.com/docs/spaces/ROS/pages/47579160/API), `ssh`, and serial, among others to cover here.
+For example,  RouterOS supports many API like [REST API](https://help.mikrotik.com/docs/spaces/ROS/pages/47579162/REST+API), native TCP [API](https://help.mikrotik.com/docs/spaces/ROS/pages/47579160/API), `ssh`, and serial, among others - too many to cover here.
 So guest virtual machine APIs are left to other sources.